Reading Time: 3 minutes

 A company’s brand is made or broken based on customer experiences.
 Internally, leaders must keep employee morale high, the corporate culture healthy, leadership empathetic and sensitive to workers, and the company’s messaging upfront with employees.

-Externally, customer-facing employees must put an extra emphasis on patience, kindness and dedication to customer service.
+Externally, customer-facing employees must put an extra emphasis on patience, kindness, and dedication to customer service.
 These employees should receive training and quality control checkpoints.
 It is also imperative for companies to take negative customer feedback and responses seriously.

 73 percent of consumers love a brand because of the level of customer service.
-(3) Therefore, it’s essential that companies must step up to the plate to ensure their service is nothing less than exemplary.
+(3) Therefore, it’s essential that companies step up to the plate to ensure their service is nothing less than exemplary.

 Make an Impact in the Community